MajorZiploc/tooling_notes/dev/gamedev/godot/notes.md

 ### Shaders

+#### instance uniforms
+there is a limit of 16 instance shader params use vec4s and similar to stuff multiple variables into if you have to pass 4 floats, just send 1 vec4

 how to apply multiple shaders (in order) to a single texture applying 1 shader per color rect that is a child of the target texture is 1 approach for this if you
     did this for applying fog and cross shine to a texture